-This delectable take on a traditional Southern recipe is made from scratch–no instant mixes here–and your family will be able to taste the difference.
+This banana pudding is made from scratch, and your family will taste the difference.

 This delicious recipe has been handed down from mother to daughter, and now you can try it at home!